 - Why they should act right now and not down the road

 I’ll give you an example, at Take the Stairs.
-We focus on marketing and operations consulting.
+We focus on marketing and business consulting strategy.
 Generally speaking, marketing is a more approachable way to get your foot in the door with a business because almost every company sees the value of more sales leads.

 We do our research, look into the prospect’s website, their blog and the maturity of their content, their domain authority, their social engagement etc. Once we’ve done our research, we determine if there’s a way we can make a significant positive impact for them.
-If the answer is yes, we begin to develop a multi-touch campaign.
+If the answer is yes, we begin to develop a multi-touch campaign as part of our business consulting strategy.

 A multi-touch campaign is a targeted reach-out to a prospect by means of multiple delivery outlets.
-The outlets you can use to reach prospects are vast but here are a few of the most commonly used in business:
+The outlets you can use to reach prospects are vast but here are a few of the most commonly used in business consulting strategy:

 - Social media targeted ads